Boondoggler3210/rsu-b2b-sample-client-dotnet-all-services/README.md

-> This is a fork of the sample app provided by SKTST for the Danish moms api.
+> This is a fork of the sample app provided by SKTST for the Danish Moms api.
 > I have extended it to support making calls to all three of the webservices that are availalbe in the API.
 > Added a "testvalues.json" file to store the values that are used in the calls to the API."
 > Added a menu in the console app to select which service to call and to input the values for the call.